KhalandarMokula/Boston-Housing-Price-Prediction/README.md

 The Aim is to analyze the data(Boston Housing) ,build a model that best performs on the data and to predict value of a house given its features, Here I have loaded the data from scikit-learn library ,transformed the data into the DataFrame containing 14 attributes including 'MEDV',the target variable(Dependent Vaariable).
-Next, I have performed Exploratory Data Analysis using seaborn(regression plot, box plot, heatmap, distplot) and matplotlib(subplots)
+Next, I have performed Exploratory Data Analysis using seaborn(regression plot, box plot, heatmap, distplot) and matplotlib(subplots).
 You can find the observations of analysis in the .ipynb notebook here in the repository.
 Then, I have divided the data into train and test set using sklearn's train_test_split.
 Next, I trained my linear_regression model implemented from scratch -performed gradient descent , then i evaluated the models performance on the test set using Mean Squared Error, Root Mean Squared error and Rsquared evaluation metrics.
 Then i went on and trained Decision Tree and Random Forest models on train set and evaluated respective model performances on test set.
-Next, I performed GridSearch with KFold CrossValidation taking RandomForest  model on Entires dataset, later on on basis of analysis of data obatined in Data Analysis step
+Next, I performed GridSearch with KFold CrossValidation taking RandomForest  model on Entires dataset, later on on basis of analysis of data obatined in Data Analysis step.
 I have removed some of the outliers and features and trained the RandomForest model on resulatant data.
 Finally, after all the data exploartion and training various models RandomForest Model with n_estimators=100 gave me the best performance.
-For complete Details go through .ipynb notebook.
+-For complete Details go through .ipynb notebook.